-The pot, funnel, and spray head is the easiest parts of the machine to clean.
+The pot, funnel, and spray head are the easiest parts of the machine to clean.
 They can be washed with a dishwasher-safe pad or a brush.
-Just be sure to rinse them well before reassembling.
+Just be sure to rinse them well before reassembling them.

 Step Five: Reassemble the machine

 Now that all of the parts have been cleaned, it is time to reassemble the machine.
-Be sure to follow the order in which the parts were removed, and make sure that all of the screws are tight.
+Be sure to follow the order in which the parts were removed, and ensure that all the screws are tight.
 If you have any questions about assembly, consult your owner’s manual.

 Once the machine is assembled, it is time to fill it with water and test it out.
-Run a pot of water through the machine to make sure that it is working properly.
+Run a pot of water through the machine to ensure it works properly.
 If everything is in order, you can now enjoy a cup of fresh coffee!